How to start a business in Texas

 What is a registered agent and do I need one?

 A registered agent is a person or company designated to receive legal and tax documents on your business's behalf.
-LLCs, corporations, and limited partnerships must have a registered agent in Texas.
-Sole proprietors only need one if they file a DBA.
-You can serve as your own registered agent if you have a physical Texas address.
+LLCs, corporations, and limited partnerships are required to have a registered agent in Texas.
+You can serve as your own registered agent as long as you have a physical Texas address and are available during regular business hours to accept documents.

 How long does it take to register a business in Texas?